 Never change or stop taking any opioid medicine without first checking with your doctor.
 If a pain medication isn't working as well as it should, your doctor may switch you to a different dose -- or add on or try another drug.

-When you're ready to stop taking opioids, your doctor may help wean you off them slowly, if you have taken them for an extended period of time, to give your body time to adjust.
+When you're ready to stop taking opioids, your doctor may help wean you off them slowly -- if you have taken them for a long time -- to give your body time to adjust.
 Otherwise, you may have withdrawal symptoms.

 Opioid Side Effects

-One of the reasons why your doctor needs to manage pain medications so closely is that they can potentially cause side effects, such as:
+One of the reasons why your doctor needs to manage pain medications so closely is that they can cause side effects, such as:

 Opioids can be dangerous if you take them with alcohol, or with certain drugs such as: